kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     //   Access-Control-Allow-Methods: *
     //
     // When the `AllowCredentials` field is specified and `AllowMethods`
-    // field specified with the `*` wildcard, the gateway must specify
+    // field specified with the `*` wildcard, the gateway must specify one
-    // one HTTP method in the value of the Access-Control-Allow-Methods
+    // HTTP method in the value of the Access-Control-Allow-Methods response
-    // response header.
-The value of the header `Access-Control-Allow-Methods`
+    // header.
+The value of the header `Access-Control-Allow-Methods` is same
-    // is same as the `Access-Control-Request-Method` header provided by
+    // as the `Access-Control-Request-Method` header provided by the client.
-    // the client.
-    //
-    // If the header `Access-Control-Request-Method` is not included in
+    // If the header `Access-Control-Request-Method` is not included in the
-    // the request, the gateway will omit the `Access-Control-Allow-Methods`
+    // request, the gateway will omit the `Access-Control-Allow-Methods`
     // response header, instead of specifying the `*` wildcard.
 A Gateway
-    // implementation may choose to add implementation-specific default methods.
+    // implementation may choose to add implementation-specific default
+    // methods.
     //
     // Input:
     //   Access-Control-Request-Method: PUT